 Picture by Authority Dental under CC 2.0 license

 In most cases, sensitivity can be fixed with proper oral hygiene.
 Brushing twice a day and flossing every night can do wonders.
-Make sure you are using the right products, though.
+Make sure you are using the right products, however.

-There are a lot of OTC dental treatments for sensitive teeth.
+There are many OTC dental treatments for sensitive teeth.
 Here are the most popular ones:

-Many toothpastes have the specific purpose of minimizing sensitivity.
+Many toothpastes are designed to minimize sensitivity.
 They work thanks to desensitizing ingredients that block pain receptors.
-They also don’t contain any harsh or irritating ingredients, like toothpastes designed to whiten teeth.
+They also do not contain any harsh or irritating ingredients, like toothpastes designed to whiten teeth.
 Desensitizing products often require several applications before effects are tangible.

 When choosing a mouthwash, use alcohol-free formulas.
 Alcohol may dry out your mouth, causing reduced saliva flow.
-This may demineralize the teeth and speed up the process of enamel wearing down.
+This may demineralize the teeth and accelerate the wearing down of enamel.
 Drink plenty of water to keep your oral cavity hydrated.

 Reduce stress and caffeine intake.
-Those can lead to bruxism, which is clenching and grinding of the teeth, especially at night.
-If that doesn’t help, invest in a mouthguard.
-A hard, custom-made at dental office mouthguard is best for long-term use.
+Those can lead to bruxism, which is the clenching and grinding of the teeth, especially at night.
+If that does not help, invest in a mouthguard.
+A hard, custom-made mouthguard at a dental office is best for long-term use.
 Softer ones over the counter can cause jaw muscle issues with prolonged use.

 Switching to a toothbrush with softer bristles may also help.
-Your enamel will wear down more slowly and it will be easy on your gums, preventing recession.
+Your enamel will wear down more slowly, and it will be easier on your gums, helping prevent recession.

 Fluoridation helps remineralize the teeth, making them more resilient to irritating stimuli.
 Fluoride is commonly included in tap water across the US, but you can also buy special toothpastes and gels.